marenwoodruff/has-many-through/README.md

 # Next Steps (You Do)

-- Add in your authors controller
+- add in your authors controller
-- Connect your books + authors controllers (in the controllers + models)
+- connect your books + authors controllers (in the controllers + models)
-- Add in your authors views
+- add in your authors views

 <br />

 # Bonus

-- Work on authentication with bcrypt
+- work on authentication with bcrypt
 - connect your books + users controllers
 - build out your users controller
 - build out your user views